A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 Controlling resonance: the part YouTube doesn’t warn you about

-Office resonance comes from three places:
+Office resonance usually comes from three places:

 - The case cavity (hollow boards echo).